Dutton Park State School: Description

-Dutton Park State School occupies a 2.036 ha site in Dutton Park, a suburb approximately 2.67km south of the Brisbane CBD.
+Dutton Park State School occupies a 2.036 ha site in Dutton Park, a suburb approximately 2.67 km south of the Brisbane CBD.
 The school is accessed via a driveway connected to Annerley Road to the west and a walkway connected to the Boggo Road Busway to the east.
 The site is bounded on its other sides by a train line (northeast) and Dutton Park Police Station (south).
 A complex of teaching buildings stand on the eastern half of the site, with a large playing field occupying the western half, bordered by mature trees along Annerley Road.

 The heritage-listed buildings of Dutton Park State School are: